formsort/google-sheets-json-webhook-receiver/README.md

-# google sheets json webhook receiver
+# formsort json webhook receiver

-Google Apps Script that appends a JSON object to a spreadsheet as columns, suitable for use as a [formsort](https://formsort.com) webhook integration
+Google Apps Script that appends a JSON object to a Google Sheets spreadsheet as columns, suitable for use as a [formsort](https://formsort.com) webhook integration.

+Also allows setting a Slack webhook to be pinged when receiving a result.

 ## features